bacchist/TheHardProblem/notes/bacchist/notes.md

 Particularly as it relates to the discussion of AI consciousness, Ilia Delio should be given more prominence.
 As a scholar of Teilhard, she is cited in the section addressing him.
 However, [her own thought](delio.md) is quite intriguing.

 Panpsychism has a lot of overlap with various monisms.
 [Comparing Bertrand Russell to Alfred North Whitehead](russell_whitehead.md) brings out some of the nuances of different systems.

+Obviously there are outliers and extreme positions, but as I spend more time with the paper, I am struck by just how much common ground there is between various thinkers.
+Sean Carroll is never going to evolve into an idealist, of course.
+However, there is a much fuller spectrum of thought than it seemed initially.
+Most of the ideas are just variations or restatements of adjacent concepts.
+The ideas don't cluster tightly around distinct and mutually exclusive descriptions.
+They rub up against and bleed into each other.